or: The encyclopedia of authority-approved information

 When they saw how enthusiastically people embraced the notion of an encyclopedia that anyone could edit, Wales and Sanger quickly made Wikipedia their main project.
 By the end of its first year it had more than 20,000 articles in 18 languages, and its growth was accelerating fast.
 In 2003, Wales formed the Wikimedia Foundation to operate the servers and software that run Wikipedia and raise money to support them.
 But control of the site’s content remained with the community dubbed Wikipedians, who over the next few years compiled an encyclopedia larger than any before.
 Without any traditional power structure, they developed sophisticated workflows and guidelines for producing and maintaining entries.
 Their only real nod to hierarchy was electing a small group of “administrators“ who could wield special powers such as deleting articles or temporarily banning other editors.
 (There are now 635 active admins on the English Wikipedia.)

-In other words, the founders of Wikipedia were soon confronted with the conundrum of accuracy/truthfulness, eventually settling for the idea of having the encyclopedia reflect the view of "experts" — presumably under the aforementioned assumption of equating truth with the "authoritativeness" of "experts" (and, worse yet, the supposed "authoritativeness" of formerly-respected (soon-to-be-formerly-mainstream) legacy media publications, i.e. "news experts").
+So the founders of Wikipedia were soon confronted with the conundrum of accuracy/truthfulness, eventually settling for the idea of having the encyclopedia reflect the view of "experts" — presumably under the aforementioned assumption of equating truth with the "authoritativeness" of "experts" (and, worse yet, the supposed "authoritativeness" of formerly-respected (soon-to-be-formerly-mainstream) legacy media publications, i.e. "news experts").
 Is it really too late to change one's mind about the mission Wikipedia ought to have and the purpose it would best serve?